keurfonluu/fteikpy/README.rst

 Citing fteikpy
 --------------

-If you are using **fteikpy** in your scientific research, please consider mentioning it (e.g., in Acknowledgements) and citing the following paper:
+If you are using **fteikpy** in your scientific research, please consider mentioning it (e.g. in Acknowledgements) and citing the following paper:

 ..